sebwaz/example-auditory-experiment/README.md

 # Tone-Scrambles
-Simplified tone scramble experiment that can be run on a web browser (tested on Chrome, Firefox, and Safari).
+Simplified tone scramble experiment that can be run on a web browser.
 A live version is hosted [here](https://auditory-experiment-example.web.app).

  ## File descriptions:
 - __index.html__             : main page.
 Open this in your browser to run the experiment.